DataStax-Academy/cassandra-fundamentals-cassandra/step1.md

 <div class="step-title">What is Cassandra?</div>

-Apache Cassandra™ is an *open-source* *distributed NoSQL database* that delivers continuous *availability*, high *performance*, and linear *scalability*.
+Apache Cassandra is an *open-source* *distributed NoSQL database* that delivers continuous *availability*, high *performance*, and linear *scalability*.
 Cassandra is suited equally well for *on-prem*, *multi-cloud* and *hybrid-cloud* deployments.